kaimenyi001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line - display the third line of a file
 7-file -  creates a file named exactly
-8-cwd_state - writes into a file the results of ls -la
+8-cwd_state - writes into a file the results of ls -la 9-duplicate_last_line - duplicates the last line of the file